 Intervention Theories and Practice Methods

-Clinical practice students are required to take a two-quarter course sequence in one practice method, one course emphasizing conceptual foundations and the other course emphasizing applications and at least one additional course in a different practice method.
+Clinical practice students in the Social Work and Social Welfare (SW) program are required to take a two-quarter course sequence in one practice method, one course emphasizing conceptual foundations and the other course emphasizing applications and at least one additional course in a different practice method.
 Practice methods include cognitive-behavioral, family systems, and psychodynamic perspectives.
 It is strongly recommended that students take a conceptual foundations course before an applications course in cognitive-behavioral and family systems methods.
 In any case, a foundation course must always be part of the two-course methods sequence chosen.

 - Practice Method: Cognitive-Behavioral Approaches